I am a parent. How can I get involved?

 How many shows does Ovation perform each year?

-Additionally, we sponsor an annual Play-in-a-Day Festival, where students are assigned to teams to write, produce, rehearse, and perform original ten-minute plays within a 24 hour time period.
+We also sponsor an annual Play-in-a-Day Festival, where students are assigned to teams to write, produce, rehearse, and perform original ten-minute plays within a 24 hour time period.

 Where are the productions held?